Subjective Face Transform using Human First Impressions: Proposed Method

 \section{Proposed Method}

-We propose a conditional face transformation pipeline, capable of learning continuous mapping of face features to their corresponding ratings of subjective attributes such as Trustworthiness or Attractiveness --- allowing the semantic-aware exploration of identity-disentangled variations.
-The mapping can later be employed to transform an input image along such a transformation spectrum of the desired subjective attribute.
-Our pipeline (see Figure~\ref{fig:face_transform_pipeline}) consists of three phases; (a) extracting the input image latent $w$ and the corresponding human-like perceived attribute score, (b) mapping the latents and scores, with the corresponding latent transformation in the editing phase, and the (c) image inversion process to output the transformed image while \textit{retaining the subject's identity}.
-For transforming an image based on a subjective attribute, the original face image, the type of subjective trait, and the desired score change are required.
+We propose a conditional face transformation pipeline, capable of learning continuous mapping of face features to their corresponding ratings of subjective attributes such as Trustworthiness --- allowing semantic-aware exploration of identity-disentangled variations.
+The mapping can later be employed to transform a face along a spectrum of the desired subjective attribute changes.
+Our approach (Figure~\ref{fig:face_transform_pipeline}) consists of three phases; (a) extracting face latent $w$ and corresponding human-like perceived attribute score, (b) mapping latents and scores, with corresponding latent transformation in the editing phase, and (c) image inversion process to output the transformed image.